eWorld: Apple's Overpriced, Poorly Marketed Online Service

 Apple further modified the software, which set back the introduction date, as this took more time than expected (owing to Apple's consideration to sell itself to AT&T in the mid-90s).

-eWorld was eventually launched in June 1994 for Mac users; the NewtonMail service followed.
-Apple promised a Windows version of eWorld would be released in 1995.
+eWorld was finally launched in June 1994 for Mac users; the NewtonMail service followed.
+Apple promised that a Windows version of eWorld would be released in 1995.
 The Windows version was 80% complete, but the project was canceled due to budget cuts.

 eWorld was orientated around people and communities; it used a colorful, easy-to-use, and playful graphical user interface that employed the metaphor of a town square with activities assigned to various buildings.
 For example, high-rise tower blocks were the Business & Finance Plaza.
 The people of eWorld were called ePeople.

-In addition, eWorld was in the middle of a huge crowd of Internet services, such as CompuServe, America Online, Delphi, and Prodigy.
+In addition, eWorld was in the middle of a huge crowd of Internet services, such as CompuServe, America Online, Delphi, Prodigy, and GEnie (run by GE, Apple’s partner in AppleLink).
 Since it was not included with every Mac sold until late 1995, eWorld appeared to be doomed.

-In the meantime, AppleLink came installed on PowerBooks, and client software for some of Apple's competitors was bundled with desktop Macs.
+In the meantime, AppleLink came installed on PowerBooks, while client software for some of eWorld’s competitors was bundled with desktop Macs.

 Good-bye, eWorld